Henry Caruso (basketball)

-Henry Caruso (born July 1, 1995) is an American-Italian basketball player who plays for Élan Chalon of the LNB Pro A.
+Henry Caruso (born July 1, 1995) is an American basketball player who is a member of the United States men’s national 3x3 team.
+He played college basketball at Princeton University and Santa Clara University.

 Early life

-Henry Caruso attended Serra High School where he excelled in basketball.
+Henry Caruso was born on July 1, 1995, in Burlingame, California.
+He attended Junípero Serra High School in San Mateo, California, where he excelled in basketball.
 At Serra, Caruso earned all-state honors from MaxPreps, two-time team MVP, three-time all-league honoree, including first-team honors his final two seasons.
 He graduated as the second-leading scorer in school history with 1,453 points (school record, 1,490) and averaged 21 points and nine rebounds per game as a senior, scoring 627 points, after averaging 16 and eight as a junior and 12 and six as a sophomore.
 He also played football and baseball, was a three-time Scholar Athlete Award honoree and National Honor Society and California Scholarship Federation member.
+He graduated in 2013.

 College career

 Caruso spent four seasons at Princeton.
 He was named to the First Team All-Ivy League as a junior.
 He averaged 15.0 points, 6.0 rebounds and shot 47 percent from 3-point range.
 Caruso injured his foot eight games into his senior season and missed the rest of the year.
 He transferred to Santa Clara as a graduate transfer, as his sister was attending the university.
-As a redshirt senior at Santa Clara, Caruso was elected team captain, averaged 12.2 points, 7.0 rebounds and 1.2 steals per game and achieved double-figure scoring in 24 games.
+As a redshirt senior at Santa Clara, Caruso was team captain, averaged 12.2 points, 7.0 rebounds and 1.2 steals per game and achieved double-figure scoring in 24 games.